DeepakS-Github/CropConnect/README.md

         ```
     - To run the Frontend:
         ```bash
-        cd Frontend
+        cd client
         npm run dev
         ```

 3. **Backend Setup**:
-    - Navigate to the CropConnect Backend folder.
+    - Navigate to the CropConnect `server` folder.
-    - Create a `.env` file in the root directory of the Backend folder.
+    - Create a `.env` file in the root directory of the `server` folder.
     - Add the following environment variables to the server `.env` file:
         ```plaintext
         MONGO_DB_URL = {your mongodb url}